guudc/Astro-Finance/README.md

 # Astro Finance Smart Contracts
-This repository contains the smart contracts for the Astro Finance project, a decentralized finance (DeFi) platform built on the Ethereum blockchain.
+This repository contains the smart contracts for the Astro Finance project, a decentralized finance (DeFi) platform built on the Arbitrum blockchain network.

 ## Getting Started
 To get started with the smart contracts, follow the instructions below.